huaminghuangtw/Dear-Today-Me/README.md

 ## Questions?

-+ If you need any help with the setup process, feel free to contact me!
-I will try my best to answer all your questions and look forward to ideas, suggestions, or feedback that can help improve this project.
+* If you need any help with the setup process, feel free to contact me!
+I will try my best to answer all your questions and look forward to any ideas, suggestions, or feedback that can help improve this project.
-+ I believe in the power of [learning (and building) in public](https://www.swyx.io/learn-in-public).
-If you have additional life advice (_with source link_) that you think could fit into the letter, feel free to contribute by _**[creating a pull request](https://github.com/huaminghuangtw/Dear-Today-Me/compare)**_ or _**[open an issue](https://github.com/huaminghuangtw/Dear-Today-Me/issues/new)**_ to share your additions with me!
+* I believe in the power of [learning (and building) in public](https://www.swyx.io/learn-in-public).
+If you have additional life advice (_with source link_) that you think could fit into the letter, feel free to contribute by _**[creating a pull request](https://github.com/huaminghuangtw/Dear-Today-Me/compare)**_ or _**[opening an issue](https://github.com/huaminghuangtw/Dear-Today-Me/issues/new)**_ to share your additions!